Powerful Knockoffs via Minimizing Reconstructability: Empirical results

 Although the features do not have conditional variances or entropy in this setting since they are treated as fixed, the MVR and \smaxent losses in terms of $G_S$ naturally generalize to this setting.
 In particular, we set

 Proposition \ref{prop::mvrolsopt} naturally extends to the FX setting, where the $S_{\mathrm{MVR}}$ matrix minimizes the estimation error of OLS feature importances, except this time conditional on $\bX$.
-See equation (\ref{eq:fxolsvar}) for details.
+See the proof of Proposition \ref{prop::mvrolsopt} for details.

 To study the power of MVR and \smaxent FX knockoffs, we simulate $X \sim \mathcal{N}(0, \Sigma)$ for the same covariance matrices as in Section \ref{subsec::simgaussian} and let $Y \mid X \sim \mathcal{N}(X \beta, 1)$ for sparse $\beta$ (see the caption of Figure \ref{fig:fxpower} for details).
-We use the lasso signed max (LSM) statistic introduced in \cite{fxknock}.\footnote{In order to obey the sufficiency property, FX feature statistics cannot use cross-validation, which is why we do not analyze the power of lasso and ridge coefficient differences for FX knockoffs.} Figure \ref{fig:fxpower} shows that MRC knockoffs generally outperform SDP knockoffs, although the power differential can be lower than in the MX case.
+In order to obey the sufficiency property, FX feature statistics cannot use cross-validation, so we use the lasso signed max (LSM) statistic introduced in \citet{fxknock} instead of cross-validated lasso and ridge coefficient differences.
+Figure \ref{fig:fxpower} shows that MRC knockoffs generally outperform SDP knockoffs, although the power differential can be lower than in the MX case.